-• When there is a consistent CHN attached to the clinic, the provider feels more comfortable taking on new homebound, frail patients.
+When there is a consistent CHN attached to the clinic, the provider feels more comfortable taking on new homebound, frail patients as they trust their CHN to take care of them.
+Providers feel less supported when there are constant changes in nursing staff.